Graduate Certificate Programs

 Conditions for Non-Degree Students Heading link

-The core courses and core concentration courses in the MUPP and/or Ph.D programs are not available to non-degree students.
+The core courses and core specialization courses in the MUPP and/or Ph.D programs are not available to non-degree students.

 Non-degree students later admitted as degree candidates may, by petition, transfer graduate level courses taken as non-degree students in which grades of A or B were earned.
 The number of transferable hours taken as a non-degree student is up to 12 semester hours for MUPP degree students and 8 hours for Ph.D. degree students.

 Matriculation into our graduate program as a non-degree student does not mean you will be admitted into our degree programs.
 You must apply for regular admission to the MUPP or Ph.D. degree programs.
 Our admissions committee will review your application and make a recommendation regarding admittance based on your statement of interest, research agenda (if a PhD applicant) or career goals (if a MUPP applicant), writing sample, letters of reference, and academic qualifications.

 Certificate Completion Requirements Heading link